Move to CaymanFree Relocation Checklist

 Rental rules and investment logic

 If you plan to rent the condo later, confirm the rules before buying.
-Some buildings restrict short-term rentals, pets, occupancy, guests, or commercial-style use.
+Some buildings restrict short-term rentals, pets, occupancy, guests, or commercial-style use, and 2026 housing-policy direction makes owner assumptions worth checking before underwriting short-stay income.
 Rental potential depends on location, building reputation, furnishings, amenities, parking, management, and seasonality.

 • Confirm whether long-term, short-term, vacation, corporate, or Airbnb-style rentals are allowed.